99003607/activity2c/README.md

 # Product description
-Our calculator performs the basic functions and complex calculations such as trignometry,unit conversions,statistical calculation,quadratic,base conversions,logarithmic and exponential functions our product is user friendly economical and portable.
+Our calculator performs the basic functions and complex calculations such as trignometry function ,unit conversions,statistical calculation,quadratic,base conversions,logarithmic and exponential functions our product is user friendly economical and portable.

 ## Status of the badges: